aws-samples/cognito-at-edge-federated-ui-sample/infrastructure/README.md

    ./setup_prereqs.sh my-test-app aws-profile-name
    ```

    This script will ask for OIDC client ID, secret and issuer.
 It will then store them in a Secrets Manager secret for the stack to use.
+Ensure that the OIDC client configuration contains mapping for `email` attribute.

    This can also be done in the AWS Console instead.
 Create a secret in the Secrets Manager with a name: `{app_name}/oidc` and secret value:
    ```json